List of presidents of Equatorial Guinea

-This article lists the presidents of Equatorial Guinea, a country in the Gulf of Guinea and on the western equatorial coast of Central Africa, since the establishment of the office of president in 1968.
+The president of Equatorial Guinea is the head of state of Equatorial Guinea, a country in the Gulf of Guinea.
+The president has formal presidency over the Council of Ministers and is the commander-in-chief of the Armed Forces of Equatorial Guinea.
 Francisco Macías Nguema was the first person to hold the office, taking effect on 12 October 1968.
 The incumbent is Teodoro Obiang Nguema Mbasogo, having taken office on 3 August 1979.